Veuillez trouver les versions françaises ci-dessous:

 - Guide documentaire (Document Guide)

 - Liste législation en vigueur (List of Applicable Legislation)

-Timber Risk Score: 22 / 100 in 2017.
-The Timber Legality Risk Assessment contains an evaluation of the risk of illegality in Cameroon for five categories and 21 sub-categories of law.
+Timber Risk Score: 0 / 100 in 2021.
+The Timber Legality Risk Assessment contains an evaluation of the risk of illegality in Cameroon for 6 categories and 26 sub-categories of law.
 Relevant for the legality of harvesting, and related trade and transport of timber in Cameroon we evaluated 5 categories and 21 indicators.
 We found:

 This page provides an overview of the legality risks related to timber produced in Cameroon.

 Cameroon's forests cover a significant portion of the Congo Basin.
 Their surface area amounts to about 20 million hectares, or 42% of the national territory (FAO, 2020).
 They consist of dense rainforests in which logging is practiced, and mangroves that are little or not exploited (FRMI, 2018).

 Since 1990, Cameroon’s forest sector has increased its logging activities, which now contributes around 6% of its GDP.
 Today, Cameroon’s legal timber production has reached approximately 3 million m3.
 As a result, Cameroon has become the leading exporter of timber products in Africa.

 Cameroon has one of the highest rates of forest cover degradation in the Congo Basin, and its forest cover decreased by about 1% per year between 1990 and 2015 (FAO, 2015).

 The very high agricultural pressure contributes largely to deforestation.
 This is compounded by fuelwood collection, mining, and illegal logging (ETTF, 2016).